mtacker/snowflake-demo/README.md

-# This repo intends to demonstrate the following
+# This Repo Intends to Demonstrate the Following
 - RBAC/Security Model using Custom Roles together with Functional Roles
 - Use of Github Actions for CI/CD
-- Automated deployments to multiple Snowflake Accounts (DEV/QA/PRD) via Github Secrets
+- Automated deployments to multiple Snowflake Accounts (DEV/QA/PRD) using Github Secrets
 - Orchestration using Snowflake's new ```EXECUTE IMMEDIATE FROM``` feature
-- Git Integration with Snowflake using a repository stage
+- Git Integration with Snowflake using a local stage

-## Use of Git repository in Snowflake
+## Git repository in Snowflake
 <p align="center">
     <img src=".images/git_integration.png" alt="Git Integration with Snowflake using a local stage" width="600" height="600">
 </p>